 Moving to Santiago

 One of the charms of Santiago is the ease with which people can take a break from the city.
-Andes ski slopes and hiking trails are a short two- to three-hour drive east of the city and some of Chile's beautiful beaches are an hour to the west.
+Andes ski slopes and hiking trails are a short drive east of the city and some of Chile's beautiful beaches are just an hour to the west.
 Longer trips out of Santiago allow expats to explore glaciers in the south or the eerie moonscapes of the Atacama Desert in the north.
-With cheap flights throughout the region, it's equally easy for expats to spend a weekend away watching tango dancing or shopping for cheap leather jackets in Buenos Aires.
+With cheap flights throughout the region, it's equally easy for expats to spend a weekend away watching tango dancing or shopping in Buenos Aires.

 Overall, expats moving to Santiago will find a bustling city with plenty of activities, events and natural attractions to keep them entertained throughout their stay in Chile.